The Great British Sewing Bee series 11: Episode 8: Movie Week

 The pattern challenge was to make an Edith Head-inspired jacket.
 The transformation challenge was to make a garment suitable for an awards afterparty, using red velvet cinema curtains.
 The made-to-measure challenge was to make a costume for a horror film character.
-Garment of the Week was awarded to two of the made-to-measure costumes.
-This was the first time since series 6, episode 6 that this had happened.
+Garment of the Week was awarded to two of the made-to-measure costumes, the first time it happened since series 6, episode 6.